 Inside, the Kia Rio is nicely finished, with sturdy build quality and a clear and intuitive layout.
 There’s enough space in the back for a couple of adults, with surprising levels of head room and - unless there are tall occupants up front - decent leg room too.
 The boot is sizable with 325 litres of capacity, beating the Ford Fiesta and Volkswagen Polo, too.

 Year launched: 2020

-Over the years the Honda Jazz has become one of the small cars to beat.
+Over the years the Honda Jazz has quietly become one of the small cars to beat.
 Quiet, comfortable, practical and high quality - the Jazz was replaced by a newer generation in 2020.
 And we rate the latest model as the best yet.

 On the road the Jazz is a well-balanced car, blending ride comfort, secure handling and impressive refinement.
 Practicality is good, too - with three-door and five-door options available.
 While it isn’t the most exciting small car, the Jazz gets a sensibly designed interior with a sizable boot - making it ideal for pootling around town or cruising on the motorway.